Student Health and Wellness

 A healthy lifestyle, including proper nutrition and exercise as well as mental and emotional wellness, is critical to a student’s academic success at UConn.
 Recognizing that the intensity of law school can make it challenging to maintain a healthy lifestyle, the UConn School of Law offers a variety of services to help students stay healthy.

 A climate-controlled gym in the basement of Knight Hall offers cardio equipment, including elliptical machines, treadmills, stationary bicycles, a rowing machine and a stair-climber.
 It also has free weights, benches and fitness accessories.
-More information about the gym is available from the Student Affairs Office.
+More information about the gym is available from the Office of Student Affairs.

 Students may prefer to join an off-campus gym or take advantage of the many opportunities to exercise outdoors.
 The nearby West Hartford Reservoir is a picturesque spot for a walk, jog or bike ride.
 It has a paved 5K loop with a dedicated bike lane as well as trails for mountain biking.